Changing A Post Author

 Let’s go through each of these methods.

-Method #1 – Keep The Same Author, Change The Author Name
+Method #1 – Same Author, Different Name

 So, for example, let’s say that your posts look like this …